‘DWTS’ Week 2 Spoilers: Which Couple Is Going Home Monday Night?

 Dancing with the Stars moves into its second week of competition on Monday night.
-Although all twelve celebrities and their pro dance partners will get a chance to show off their dance moves, even a perfect score won’t be enough to save one couple from elimination.
+Although all 12 celebrities and their pro dance partners will get a chance to show off their dance moves, even a perfect score won’t be enough to save one couple from elimination.

 According to ABC, one celebrity will go home at the end of Monday night’s live show.
 The first elimination of the season is based on a combination of the judges’ scores from last week’s premiere night dances and votes from viewers.
 One look at the leaderboard below will make it clear which celebs may be in jeopardy on Monday night but there is already plenty of speculation about the couple who won’t make it past Week 2.